WICG/digital-goods/explainer.md

 }
 ```

 The returned `itemDetails` sequence may be in any order and may not include an item if it doesn't exist on the server (i.e. there is not a 1:1 correspondence between the input list and output).

 The item ID is a string representing the primary key of the items, configured in the store server.
 There is no function to get a list of item IDs; those should be hard-coded in the client code or fetched from the developer’s own server.

 The item’s `price` is a <code>[PaymentCurrencyAmount](https://developer.mozilla.org/en-US/docs/Web/API/PaymentCurrencyAmount)</code> containing the current price of the item in the user’s current region and currency.
 It is designed to be formatted for the user’s current locale using <code>[Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat)</code>, as shown above.

+The item can optionally have various periods, specified using [ISO 8601 durations](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+The introductory price period can run for multiple such periods, as specified by `introductoryPriceCycles`.
+For further discussion of periods and introductory price cycles, see [Issue#20](https://github.com/WICG/digital-goods/issues/20).

 ### Making a purchase